johnmn3/injest/README.md

 ### `|>>` Parallel Pipeline
 `injest` also provides `|>>` - a parallel, transducing thread macro based on Clojure's [`pipeline`](https://clojuredocs.org/clojure.core.async/pipeline).
 In general, `=>>` should be preferred for most workloads, but `|>>` is available for edge cases where it is more efficient.

 Instead of dividing work into execution groups, a parallelization value of 2 plus the number of available cores are passed to `pipeline` and `core.async` manages everything else under the hood.
-The thread-overhead costs for `|>>` are much higher than for `=>>` though, so only use it on smaller sequences with extremely heavy workloads.
+The thread-overhead costs for `|>>` are different than `=>>` though, so only use it on sequences with heavy workloads.
 ```clojure
 (|>> (range 100)
      (repeat 10)